 What are the benefits?

-By joining the CCIUCN you are demonstrating your leadership in the conservation of nature in Canada.
-You will be able to harness the knowledge, resources and reach of approximately 30 Canadian Member organizations and 40 individuals, including government agencies, NGOs large and small, Indigenous Peoples’ organisations and scientific and academic institutions.
+By joining the CC-IUCN, you will demonstrate your leadership in the conservation of nature in Canada.
+In addition to contributing to the committee, you will have the opportunity to learn from and network with approximately 30 Canadian member organizations and 40 individuals, including government agencies, NGOs, Indigenous Peoples’ organizations and scientific and academic institutions.

-There are specific benefits to joining the CCIUCN depending on if you are, or are not, a member of the IUCN.
+There are specific benefits to joining the CC-IUCN depending on whether you are also a member of the IUCN.

 - Strengthen Canada’s sphere of influence at the IUCN World Conservation Congress where resolutions and recommendations are passed